pixelnest/pixelnest.github.io/work/bulletml-for-unity/pattern-file/index.md

   next: ../support
 ---

-So you tried our examples, maybe picked some new ones, but you don't know how to write your own BulletML file.
+For the moment, you have tried some examples (maybe some new ones you've find on the web), but you still don't know how to write your own BulletML file.

 Fortunately, that's what we will cover in this section.
-We suppose you know the basics of [XML](http://stackoverflow.com/tags/xml/info).
+We will suppose you know the basics of [XML](http://stackoverflow.com/tags/xml/info).

 For a complete reference about the language, have a look at: